Promo code FLASH15 applied for 15% off!

 2. Complete pre-licensing education: Enroll in a state-approved real estate course, typically requiring 60-180 hours of study.

 5. Join a brokerage: Most states require new agents to work under a licensed broker before working independently.
+In some states like Tennessee, all new licensees are called affiliate brokers and must work under a principal broker — the terminology and structure vary significantly by state.

 Benefits of a real estate career for non-citizens